FDA/amia-2017-dataed-hackathon/_episodes/06-analysis-r.md

 In this lesson we will explore how to cluster and visualize the gene expression data from Supporting Figure 6 with R. R has packages for hierarchical clustering and production of heat maps with dendrograms.

-As discussed in Lesson 5, the Cluster program was originally used by the authors to perform hierarchical clustering, and TreeView was used to visualize a heat map with dendrograms showing the clustering results.
+As discussed in [Lesson 5]({{ page.root }}/05-analysis-cluster/), the Cluster program was originally used by the authors to perform hierarchical clustering, and TreeView was used to visualize a heat map with dendrograms showing the clustering results.
 The original data file that was inputted in Cluster is not available, so we again choose the output files from Cluster as the starting point of this lesson.
 Therefore we will not add steps to transform, center, or normalize the data in R. We will read the SupplFigure6.cdt file exactly as provided, create a similarity metric, perform hierarchical clustering, and visualize the heat map and clustering results.

 # Reading the Data

-We can begin by loading the additional packages `dendextend` ([see also](https://cran.r-project.org/web/packages/dendextend/vignettes/introduction.html)), `dendextendRcpp`, and `NMF` that will be used in this lesson (they should be installed following the instructions on the [Setup]({{ page.root }}/setup/) page first).
+We can begin by loading the additional packages `dendextend` ([see also](https://cran.r-project.org/web/packages/dendextend/vignettes/introduction.html)), `dendextendRcpp`, and `NMF` that will be used in this lesson (they should installed following the instructions on the [Setup]({{ page.root }}/setup/) page first).

 ~~~
 library(dendextend)